 The Domain Name is also being used in bad faith.
-The Website which provides links to various online gaming and betting sites was set up for the commercial benefit of the Respondent.
-It is highly likely that Internet users when typing the Domain Name into their browser, or finding them through a search engine would have been looking for a site operated by the Complainant rather than the Respondent.
+The Website which was set up for users to view the Complainant's content online was set up for the commercial benefit of the Respondent and in direct competition with the Complainant's business.
+It is highly likely that Internet users when typing the Domain Name into their browser, or finding it through a search engine would have been looking for a site operated by the Complainant rather than the Respondent.
 The Domain Name is likely to confuse Internet users trying to find the Complainant's website.
-Such confusion will inevitably result due to the incorporation of the Trade Mark as the most prominent element of the Domain Name and the stylized Trade Mark appearing on the Website.
-Such confusion is potentially detrimental to the Complainant given that the Respondent deliberately misleads users that it is associated with the Complainant by using the Complainant's Trade Mark on the Website.
+Such confusion will inevitably result due to the fact that Complainant's business of content licensing and distribution given that the Respondent was deliberately misleading users that it is associated with the Complainant by using the Trade Mark in the Domain Name.

 The Respondent employs the fame of the Trade Mark to mislead users into visiting the Website instead of the Complainant's.
-From the above, the Panel concludes that the Respondent intentionally attempted to attract for commercial gain, by misleading Internet users into believing that the Website are authorised or endorsed by the Complainant.
+From the above, the Panel concludes that the Respondent intentionally attempted to attract for commercial gain, by misleading Internet users into believing that the Website is authorised or endorsed by the Complainant.
 The Panel therefore concludes that the Domain Name has been registered and are being used in bad faith under paragraph 4(b)(iv) of the Policy.